nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon.updated
 ```
-Fired when the Icon causes a position shift of other icons.
+Fired when the icon causes a position shift of other icons.
 ```lua
 Icon.updated:Connect(function())